JamieMagee/jamiemagee.co.uk/content/blog/honey-i-shrunk-the-npm-package.md

 ## What’s next?

 As I wrap up my exploration into npm compression, I must admit that my journey has only just begun.
 To push the boundaries further, there are a lot more steps.
 First and foremost, I need to do some more extensive benchmarking with [the top 250 most downloaded npm packages](https://socket.dev/npm/category/popular), instead of focusing on a single package.
-One that’s complete, I need to draft an npm RFC and seek feedback from the wider community.
+Once that’s complete, I need to draft an npm RFC and seek feedback from the wider community.
 If you're interested in helping out, or just want to see how it's going, you can follow me on Mastodon at [@JamieMagee@infosec.exchange](https://infosec.exchange/@JamieMagee), or on Twitter at [@Jamie_Magee](https://twitter.com/Jamie_Magee).